Wade008/T2A1-B-Workbook/README.md

 ### Performance comparison between Bubble sort and Merge Sort

 Based on the Big(O) complexity discussed above, the merge sort algorithms is a more efficient sorting algorithm.
-The merge sort result, O(log<sub>2</sub>n) indicates the number of steps required to sort an array is lower compared to the number of steps required for the bubble sort algorithm O(n<sup>2</sup>), assuming the same sized array is used in both circumstances.
+The merge sort result, O(log<sub>2</sub>n) indicates there are fewer steps required to sort a particular array compared the bubble sort algorithm O(n<sup>2</sup>).
+This is particularly true as the size of the array increases.

 <hr>